hapi-server/server-nodejs/README.md

 git clone https://github.com/hapi-server/server-nodejs
 # Install dependencies
 cd server-nodejs; npm install

 # Start the server
 node server.js

+# or, to allow use of the "Run Validation Tests" links on the
+# /hapi landing pages if testing a server with a localhost URL,
+# (1) Start the server and specify the verifier server location
+node server.js --verifier 'http://localhost:9000/'
+# (2) Start the verifier server,
+node verify.js --port 9000
 ```

 Open [http://localhost:8999/TestDataSimple/hapi](http://localhost:8999/TestDataSimple/hapi) in a web browser.